r0n1tr/team21/personal_statements/tayyab.md

 The reset just sets V = 0 for all sets in the cache.
 As you can see, cache_memory[0], cache_memory[1], cache_memory[3], and cache_memory[5] have have been reset.
 The rest of the sets had V = 0 before the reset, hence no change.

 You may notice that cache_memory[0] gets overwritten to 0x8000000F4F3F2F1. alu_result = 0x0 after the second clock cycle.
 This is scenario 1 happening.

+### Additional Contributions

+- Helped debug the lab 4 cpu
+- Generalised a multiplexer and made a demultiplexer
+- Used my one-way cache as the basis for the two-way cache, which Daniel then completed.

+## Conclusion

+I enjoyed working with the RISCV CPU and with my team.
+Even though I got stuck with the test bench in Lab 4, it didn't stop me from doing more in the actual project.
+This project enabled me to improve my skills in System Verilog and debugging code.
+It also allowed me to prove that when it comes to writing code, a messy, inefficient but working code can always be re-formatted and made efficient, whereas an efficient, properly formatted code that doesn't run, can't be fixed until you do it the first way.
+That is how I got the one-way cache working, and it's how I'll encourage others to tackle problems in writing code.